nihilus/a29k-ida/README.md

 # A29K-IDA
 AMD 29k Processor Plugin for IDA Pro

+The tests subdirectory provides test executables compiled with a vintage version of gcc.
+The microprose3d subdirectory provides a script to extract the roms of the DrMath unit from Microprose 3D arcate cabinets from MAME roms.

 ## Handling Delayed Instructions
 The processor has delayed branches, which cause the instruction after the delayed branch to be executed in a delay slot, before the actual branch